-If the bold versions of the selected characters are not available Infix will simulate bold by overprinting the characters.
+If the bold versions of the selected characters are not available in the PDF, Infix will simulate bold by overprinting the characters.

-This text, written using Minion- DisplayRegular has no bold equivalent in the PDF or on disc.
+This text, written using Minion-Display Regular has no bold equivalent in the PDF or on disc

 Pressing Bold causes Infix to overprint the text to simulate the bold effect.
 Notice that the font name has not changed in the font drop-down.